Domain decomposition of the modified Born series approach for large-scale wave propagation simulations: Results and Discussion

 \subsubsection{Dependence on truncation parameter}

-First, we examine the convergence behaviour as a function of $t$, the number of correction points used to generate the correction matrices $C_{11}$ and $A_{12}$ (Section~\ref{sec:domain_decomp}).
-We decomposed the problem in Section~\ref{subsec:results_validation} into two subdomains along the x-axis and varied $t$ from $0$, indicating no correction, to $40$.
+First, we examine the convergence behaviour as a function of the truncation parameter $t$ used to generate \one{the blocks for subdomain communication and removal of wrapping artefacts}.
+We decompose the problem in Section~\ref{subsec:results_validation} into two subdomains \one{of equal size} along the x-axis \one{($30\times50\times50$ wavelengths each)} and vary $t$ from $0$ to $40$.
 We compare the relative error of these simulations with a single-domain simulation, as shown in Fig.~\ref{fig:dd_truncation}a.
-The relative error between the two decays with more correction points, and with just $t=4$, the error is already less than $0.1\%$.
+The relative error between the two decays with increasing $t$, and with just $t=4$, the error is already less than $0.1\%$.

-Fig.~\ref{fig:dd_truncation}b shows the number of iterations for convergence as a function of the number of correction points, plotted for $t=4$ and higher, as the accuracy is low for $t<4$.
+Fig.~\ref{fig:dd_truncation}b shows the number of iterations for convergence as a function of $t$, plotted for $t=4$ and higher, as the accuracy is low for $t<4$.
 The figure shows that the number of iterations does not depend on $t$.
-The time for convergence (Fig.~\ref{fig:dd_truncation}c) consistently increases with more correction points, which is expected since the size of the correction matrix increases.
+The time for convergence (Fig.~\ref{fig:dd_truncation}c) consistently increases with $t$, which is expected as the size of the blocks for subdomain communication and removal of wrapping artefacts increases.